MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/java-standalone-config.md

 1. Custom configuration file
-You can specify a custom configuration file with o	the APPLICATIONINSIGHTS_CONFIGURATION_FILE environment variable o	the applicationinsights.configuration.file system property If you provide a relative path, it will resolve relative to the directory where applicationinsights-agent-3.6.0.jar is located.
+You can specify a custom configuration file with
+*	the APPLICATIONINSIGHTS_CONFIGURATION_FILE environment variable
+*	the applicationinsights.configuration.file system property
+If you provide a relative path, it will resolve relative to the directory where applicationinsights-agent-3.6.0.jar is located.
 2. JSON configuration
-Instead of using a configuration file, you can set the entire JSON configuration with: o	the APPLICATIONINSIGHTS_CONFIGURATION_CONTENT environment variable o	the applicationinsights.configuration.content system property
+Instead of using a configuration file, you can set the entire JSON configuration with:
+*	the APPLICATIONINSIGHTS_CONFIGURATION_CONTENT environment variable
+*	the applicationinsights.configuration.content system property

 ## Connection string